Featured picture of post "Immersive Learner Journals"

 Betty Proctor and Joanna Pennington, teachers in the CST LLC, were already working on an idea to represent the students in a sort of digital yearbook.
 Being 2020, it would be a Mask Parade!

-Each portrait leads to a short self-penned introduction including the student’s goals and an interesting fact about themselves.
+Each portrait leads to a short self-penned introduction including the student’s stand out goals and an interesting fact about themselves.
 LMichelle worked with the teachers to turn the parade into a ThingLink, incorporating the journaling work.
 Now, once a student submits their Immersive Learner Journal, it is added to their bio.
 A fantastic way for all the students to get to know each other and in turn to build a strong and active community.

 “With all of our activities virtual this year, it was challenging to create the sense of community with the students and for them to get to know each other.
 Some participants stayed home this semester while some of them lived together in the residence hall.
 The Immersive Learner Journals allowed the students to share their interests, goals, and dreams.”